Bob Gliner

 Bob Gliner (born c.
-1940s) is an independent documentary filmmaker and Emeritus Faculty of Sociology at San Jose State University.
+1940s) is an independent documentary film director and emeritus Faculty of Sociology at San Jose State University.
 Gliner's work focuses on social change throughout the world and covers such topics as the challenges facing developing nations, school reform, consumerism, climate change, college athletics, the military–industrial complex and the disabled.
 Gliner's programs air on PBS stations nationwide.
-Gliner lives in the Santa Cruz Mountains, in California.
+Gliner lives in the Santa Cruz Mountains in California.